Cerro Gordo Mines: History

 Discovery of the silver ore is credited to Pablo Flores, who began mining and smelting operations near the summit of Buena Vista Peak in 1865.
-Increasing migration to the area was met with resistance from the Native Americans, which limited early mining efforts.
-The establishment of Fort Independence allowed for the expulsion of native populations, facilitating the expansion of the mining town.
+Increasing migration to the area was met with resistance from the indigenous inhabitants (the Owens Valley Paiute people), which limited early mining efforts.
+The Owens Valley Paiute people were subdued after the re-occupation of Fort Independence (1865-1877), facilitating the expansion of the mining town.

 These early miners employed relatively primitive techniques of open pits and trenches and used adobe ovens to smelt the ore.
 Businessman Victor Beaudry (younger brother of Los Angeles Mayor and developer Prudent Beaudry) of nearby Independence, California, became impressed by the quality of silver mined at Cerro Gordo and opened a store nearby.
 He soon acquired several mining claims to settle unpaid debts and proceeded to have two modern smelters built.
 Beaudry continued acquiring mining rights from debtors until he soon owned a majority of the richest and most productive mines in the area, including partial interest in the Union Mine.

 In 1868, Mortimer Belshaw arrived in Cerro Gordo (lit.
 "Fat Hill" in Spanish), attracted by the rich deposits of galena ore.
 After establishing a partnership with another stakeholder in the Union Mine, he brought the first wagon load of silver from Cerro Gordo to Los Angeles.
 In Los Angeles he was able to secure financing to build his own smelter that was superior to all other smelters at Cerro Gordo, as well as to build the first wagon road up the mountain.
 This road became known as the Yellow Road from the color of the rock that it had been cut through.
 By operating the Yellow Road as a toll road, Belshaw was able to earn income and control the shipments of silver from the mountain.

-Between 1879 to 1880 in Cerro Gordo district, 4223 ST of ore was raised and treated, $3,307 ($88,088 in 2021) gold bullion produced and $140,517 ($3,742,932 in 2021) worth of silver bullion produced.
-During its entire operating history from 1865 to 1949 mines produced over 35000 ST of lead, 4400000 ozt of silver and 11800 ST of zinc, with an estimated worth of over $17 million.
+Between 1879 and 1880 in Cerro Gordo district, 4223 ST of ore was raised and treated, $3,307 ($88,088 in 2021) gold bullion produced and $140,517 ($3,742,932 in 2021) worth of silver bullion produced.
+During its entire operating history from 1865 to 1949, mines produced over 35000 ST of lead, 4400000 ozt of silver and 11800 ST of zinc, with an estimated worth of over $17 million.

-By 1907 high-grade zinc ore was found in Cerro Gordo and ore shipments begun and by 1912 Cerro Gordo became the largest producer of zinc carbonates in the US.
+By 1907, high-grade zinc ore was found in Cerro Gordo and ore shipments begun, and by 1912, Cerro Gordo became the largest producer of zinc carbonates in the U.S.

-In 1916 the town became electrified replacing the steam power that operated the machinery.
+In 1916, the town became electrified, replacing the steam power that operated the machinery.

 In 1920, about ten miners still worked, mostly mining silver-lead ore.
 Mining had largely ceased by 1938.

 As of 2019, a former high school teacher was the only miner; the then-70-year-old had been collecting small amounts of silver underground since 1997, selling the silver to tourists, while searching for a productive vein.

 The Cerro Gordo mines were the most extensive with more than 30 mi of underground tunnels in the Cerro Gordo Mining District.